-The Texas Silver Alert was created by the state in 2007 to notify the public about a missing older adults with a condition such as Alzheimer’s disease or dementia.
+The Texas Silver Alert was created by the state in 2007 to notify the public about missing older adults with conditions such as Alzheimer’s disease or dementia.

 When a Silver Alert is issued, the alert disseminates information about the person, including physical description, what they were wearing and where they were last seen.